CHAM Technical Report: TR 001

 means of activating the programs, either

 It is in fact an enhanced SATELLITE module working in VR-Editor mode.

 There are other modules which, in this overview document, it is

 appropriate to mention only in passing.
 They are:

 which facilitates the creation of faceted objects, around which flow

 can be computed, and which can also be displayed visually in the

-which is a third-party 3D modeller program, bundled with PHOENICS, which can also create facetted objects for the"Virtual-Reality interface";
+which is a third-party 3D modeler program, bundled with PHOENICS, which can also create faceted objects for the"Virtual-Reality interface";

 , a utility which creates .dat files suitable for use with the PHOENICS Virtual-Reality User Interface, from possibly-defective STL files produced by CAD and architectural packages.

 the selection and creation of formulae which are to be automatically